-As a result, it is possible to collect, process, and store a database of personal data about Russian citizens only on servers located in Russia.
+As a result, you should typically collect, process, and store a database of personal data about Russian citizens on servers located in Russia.

-Is it possible to transfer personal data to the data residency and protection partner?
+Is it possible to transfer personal data to a company’s data residency & protection partner?

 Under the FZ 152 law, companies are allowed to trust the storage and processing of restricted data to a third party, provided that the data center of a cloud provider is located in Russia.